ushukkla/Reinforcement_Learning/README.md

 # Reinforcement Learning on CartPole and Atari Environment

-So in this report, I have discussed deep q-network and it’s application with breakout Atari and Cartpole-V0 Open Gym environments.
+So in this project, I have discussed deep q-network and it’s application with breakout Atari and Cartpole-V0 Open Gym environments.
 And showed the results of it.
 And how can I improve the results of it, through increasing the layers of the network or incrementing the networks itself.
 So to implement it, I came up with Double and Duel DQN for improving the results.
 Hence I tested out and showed the results how it goes.